Linux-Tech-Tips/sw_eng/README.md

 Dedicated to the late Backend, he was much loved in life <3

 A moment of silence for our fallen soldier.

+Llamas are amazing, but alpcpas are the GOATT 🐐 🐐 🐐 🐐 (rip our fallen soldier who has been reincarnated as an alpaca)